fferdaus/fferdaus.github.io/_teaching/2027-fall-teaching.md

 Course Description
 ======
-Study of cryptography and computer security principles, including hardware and physical security, audit methods, security management, and relevant public laws and policies.
-Topics include basic cryptographic concepts, security engineering practices, business process analysis, software security, Information Assurance and Engineering evaluation, and security testing.
+Introduction to the principles of cryptography and computer security with emphasis on protecting information systems.
+Topics include fundamental cryptographic techniques, hardware and physical security mechanisms, security management practices, and relevant public laws and policies.
+The course also covers security engineering methods such as business process analysis, software security, Information Assurance and Engineering (IAE) evaluation, auditing techniques, and security testing of computing systems.

 <!--
 Heading 2